swilgosz/hanamimastery/data/episodes/8-rails-vs-hanami-mapping-frameworks.md

 1. contracts to validate the data,
 2. repositories delivering an interface to communicate with a database,
 3. relations - where we define our queries.

+> I have covered a complete persistence layer in Hanami in the [episode #009](/episodes/9-guide-to-models-in-hanami-and-rom), so feel free to check it you're keen to learn more details about ROM usage in Hanami.

 Please notice that **there is no place for business logic** in any of those objects.